Local Gaussian cross-spectrum analysis: Definitions

-At the core of the generalisation of \cref{eq:global_cross_spectrum} lies the local Gaussian correlation $\rhoz{\LGp}$ from \citet{Tjostheim201333}.
-The theoretical treatment can be based directly on $\rhoz{\LGp}$, but the numerical convergence of the estimation-algorithm might then sometimes fail, in particular if the samples contains outliers.
-As noted in \lgsdRef{sec:LGC_revised,sec:LGC_simplified}, this estimation-problem can be countered by the help of the two revised versions $\rhoz{\LGp|5}$ and $\rhoz{\LGp|1}$, where a \textit{normalisation of the marginals} (see \cref{def:LG_cross-and-auto-spectra_def_main_part} below) are performed before the estimation-algorithm is used.
-The numbers 5 and~1 refer to whether the estimation-algorithm use a local Gaussian correlation that originates from a \textit{five-parameter} or a \textit{one-parameter} local Gaussian approximation, as shown below,
+As discussed in \lgsdRef{sec:LGC_revised}, the theoretical treatment can be based directly on the construction from \citet{Tjostheim201333}, but the numerical convergence of the estimation-algorithm might then sometimes fail.
+This estimation-problem can be countered if a \textit{normalisation of the marginals} (see \cref{def:LG_cross-and-auto-spectra_def_main_part} below) are performed before the estimation-algorithm is used.

-Both $\rhoz{\LGp|5}$ and $\rhoz{\LGp|1}$ can be used as the starting point for the theoretical investigation, and the notation $\rhoz{\LGp|p}$ will be used to indicate that both of the alternatives are discussed simultaneously.
-Although both of the alternatives can be used, only the constructions based on $\rhoz{\LGp|5}$ will in general be able to properly detect local properties of the investigated time series.
-The discussion in \lgsdRef{sec:regarding_one_parameter_LGC}) gives some reasons for the failure of the one-parameter local Gaussian approach in this context.

-\begin{remark} In order to have a unified notation, the two functions in \cref{eq:psi_density_five_or_one} will later on be denoted by $\psiz{p}\!\parenR{\bm{w};\bmthetaz{p}}$, where additional indices will be added to $\bmthetaz{p}$ in order to identify the targeted density and the point of investigation. \end{remark}